Medical Services | Health Information | Appointments | Education and Research | Jobs | About

 Entire house

 1. Temperature and humidity.
 Hot, humid houses are breeding grounds for dust mites and mold.
-Maintain temperature at 70 degrees Fahrenheit and relative humidity at 30 percent to 50 percent.
+Maintain the temperature between 68 F (20 C) and 72 F (22 C) and keep relative humidity no higher than 50 percent.
 Clean or replace small-particle filters in central heating and cooling systems and in room air conditioners at least once a month.

-2. Infestations.
+2. Pests.
 Control cockroaches and mice with inexpensive traps from the hardware store.
 If that's not effective, hire a professional exterminator.
-To remove allergy-triggering insect and mouse residue, thoroughly vacuum carpeting and wet-wash hard surfaces.
-To prevent re-infestation, seal cracks or other entryways.
+To remove allergy-triggering insect and mouse residue, thoroughly vacuum carpeting and wash hard surfaces.
+To prevent re-infestation, seal cracks or other possible entryways.

 3. Mold.
 Close doors and windows during warm weather and use air conditioning and dehumidifiers.
 Remove nonwashable contaminated materials such as carpeting.
-Clean washable material with a solution of 5 percent chlorine bleach and wear a protective mask when cleaning away mold.
+Clean washable material with a solution of 5% chlorine bleach, and wear a protective mask when cleaning away mold.
+Check the roof and ceilings for water leaks.

 5. Smoking.
-Don't allow smoking anywhere inside your house.
+Don't allow smoking anywhere inside your home.